brainhack-school2020/BHS_Project_dMRI/README.md

 ## Summary

 I am a first-year PhD student in Biomedical Engineering at Polytechnique Montreal.
 I am new in this field of MRI and this is my first time to begin an MRI project.
-The overall goal of this project in BHS is to be familiar with pipeline of diffusion tensor imaging and Python.
-Thus I can start new project of my study based on this project.
+The overall goal of this project in BHS is to be familiar with pipeline of diffusion tensor data preprocessing, DTI model and Python so that I can start my PhD project based on this project.

+This project starts from introduction of MRI data structure and image file format, then move to data preprocessing (denoising, distortion correct, see figure below), finally fit DTI model.
+Finally, images genereate by each steps are virualized and analyzed.

 ## Project definition